johnfraserss/ICS4U/Assignments/05 - 20 Time Project/README.md

 ----------------------
 In-class presentations begin December 5th, 2016.
 There will be only one presentation a day to allow everyone to continue working on their other projects.

-Presentations in other classes/locations will take place as scheduled by Mr. Seidel.
-More information to follow.

 | Date                | Presenter  |
 | ------------------- | ---------- |
 | December 5th, 2016  | Matteo     |